The Independent Order of Odd Fellows is a Fraternal organization whose mission is:

 - To improve and elevate the character of mankind by promoting the principles of friendship, love, truth, faith, hope, charity and universal justice.

-- To help make the world a better place to live by aiding each other, the community, the less fortunate, the youth, the elderly, the environment and the community in every way possible.
+- To help make the world a better place to live by aiding each other in times of need, and by organizing charitable projects and activities that benefit the less fortunate, the youth, the elderly, the environment and the community in every way possible.

 - To promote good will and harmony amongst peoples and nations through the principle of universal fraternity, holding the belief that all men and women regardless of race, nationality, religion,

 Our roots are said to date back to the trade guilds of the Middle Ages.
 While most guilds were composed of persons belonging to a single trade, i.e. masons, in some cases, people from an odd assortment of trades banded together and became known as “Odd Fellows”.